tombomba/tombomba.github.io/_posts/2019-03-14-umami-the-cycle-of-life-a-soup-of-the-people.md

 There are shades here of MTV's old ["Liquid Television"](https://www.youtube.com/results?search_query=mtv+liquid+television) and I will always have a soft spot for esoteric work that looks fast and cheap but isn't.
 With this, Umami intentionally clutters their video with audio pops and animated grain.
 The dialogue and the music is heavy, faux-profound, but played so straight it can't be anything but silly.

 As for the message, the subtext, whatever this is saying---who the fuck knows?
-I'm not cool enough to get it, but I love it.
+The pleasure of these things is in not understanding them.
+Maybe Umami is saying something, maybe they're not.
+To look too closely is to miss the point, if there is any point at all.